On my hike down memory lane, I stumbled across this gem……….

 Who has owned a Wahl Hair Clipper?
 They are marvellous tools for those who do not want the hassle of going to a barber.
 They’re great for trimming beards, and for quick haircuts.

 The various blades gave different results, with differing lengths of hair, varying from a close cut, to buzz cut to Pompadour, or some such.
-Without any blades attached it was great for close shaves, and the bald experience.
+Without any attachments attached, it was great for close shaves and the smooth experience.

 We invested in one of these marvellous machines.
-I love gadgets, always been a sucker for them, and as our family has been. blessed with genes that give thick, heavy hair, thought a home barber kit would be a good buy.
+I love gadgets, always been a sucker for them, and as our family has been.
+Blessed with genes that give thick, dense hair, thought a home barber kit would be a good buy.

 It might even save money.
 There were, after all, three men in our house.
 Think of all those free haircuts we were gonna get.